 Interpretability, or the ability to explain why and how a system makes a decision, can help us improve models, satisfy regulations, and build better products.
 Black-box techniques like deep learning have delivered breakthrough capabilities at the cost of interpretability.
 In this report, recently updated to include techniques like SHAP, we show how to make models interpretable without sacrificing their capabilities or accuracy.

 Deep Learning for Anomaly Detection

 From fraud detection to flagging abnormalities in imaging data, there are countless applications for automatic identification of abnormal data.
 This process can be challenging, especially when working with large, complex data.
 This report explores deep learning approaches (sequence models, VAEs, GANs) for anomaly detection, when to use them, performance benchmarks, and product possibilities.

-Natural language processing (NLP) technologies can translate language, answer questions, and generate human-like text, but the underlying deep learning techniques require costly datasets, infrastructure, and expertise.
-In this report, we show how to use transfer learning to adapt existing models to any NLP application, making it easier to build high-performance NLP systems.
+Natural language processing (NLP) technologies using deep learning can translate language, answer questions, and generate human-like text But these deep learning techniques require large, costly labeled datasets, expensive infrastructure, and scarce expertise.
+Transfer learning lifts these constraints by reusing and adapting a model’s understanding of language.
+Transfer learning is a good fit for any NLP application.
+In this report, we show how to use transfer learning to build high-performance NLP systems with minimal resources.

 Deep Learning for Image Analysis - 2019 Edition

 Convolutional neural networks (CNNs or ConvNets) excel at learning meaningful representations of features and concepts within images, making CNNs valuable for solving problems in multiple domains, from medical imaging to manufacturing.
 In this report, we show how to select the right deep learning models for image analysis tasks and techniques for debugging deep learning models.